boli9301/Open-Source-Chinese-Electric-Power-System-Data/README.md

 The [Data](https://github.com/boli9301/Open-Source-Chinese-Electric-Power-System-Data/tree/main/Data) folder contains data in an open `csv` format and visualization tool.
 Currently datasets are included in the following formats:
 -[Power plant database of Guangxi] include fossil fuel generators, varaiable renewable energy generators in plant level.

 The figure is a demonstrate of Open-Source Chinese Power System.
 The transmisison line information comes from [OpenStreetMap(OSM)](https://www.openstreetmap.org/#map=11/22.3567/114.1363) that is "free and editable map of the world".
+The installed capacity of coal, hydro, wind, solar, nuclear, and gas power plant in Guangxi by 2022 is 19.2GW, 21.8GW, 7.0GW, 3.2GW, 2GW, and 0.001GW, respectively.

 ![Fig-Power System data  of Guangxi](https://github.com/boli9301/Open-Source-Chinese-Electric-Power-System-Data/assets/46950666/aa8a76ad-c80a-4f06-8533-545b45ce9760)

 # DATA USE DISCLAIMER AGREEMENT
 These data (“Data”) comes from variour data sources that is organized by our group.
+The visualization tool is developed by Ruotao Yu.

 # Reference
 1. Bo Li, Minyou Chen, Haiwang Zhong, Daniel M. Kammen and Xuyang Li, "Open-Source Chinese Power System with High Spatial and Temporal Resolution," 2022 5th International Conference on Energy, Electrical and Power Engineering (CEEPE), Chongqing, China, 2022, pp. 315-321.